dbdesign-students-spring2024/6-mongodb-analysis-VideoStorms/README.md

 ]
 ```

+The insight this would bring is to have a list of every single host in Vienna and have them listed to be able to quickly refer to them.
+This would also allow an easy search to find if a name is on the host list.

 ### Find all of the places that have more than 2 beds in a neighborhood of your choice (referred to as either the neighborhood or neighbourhood_group_cleansed fields in the data file), ordered by review_scores_rating descending

+This finds all of the places with 2 or more beds in the neighborhood

 ```javascript
    db.listings.find({